How to Build A Safe Room In An Existing Home

 - Try and pick a room with no existing windows to help conceal your new safe room’s presence and minimize potential entry points.
 If the only suitable room has windows, this still can be solved.
 Our team will guide you to upgrading towards forced entry resistant or bullet-resistant windows for the location.

 - Place your panic or safe room as close to frequented living spaces as possible.
-You’ll want the room rapidly accessible in the case of an emergency.
+You’ll want the walk in safe room rapidly accessible in the case of an emergency.
 Seconds can be of the essence.
 We recommend locating your panic room on the same floor as the bedrooms of your home.

 - Attempt to camouflage your safe room as much as possible.
 Discretion will reduce potential threats – more so than the amount of steel protecting you.
-Consider the room’s location – where would a criminal not expect to find a room or closet?
-Some clients go further and disguise their door.
+Consider the room’s location – where would a criminal not expect to find a safe room or closet?
+Some clients go further and disguise their safe room door.

 Step 2: Determine Possible Threats

-All subsequent decisions about building and protecting your safe room will depend on what threats you wish the space to protect you from.
+All subsequent decisions about building and protecting your walk in safe room will depend on what threats you wish the space to protect you from.
 Are you primarily looking to protect valuables, people, or both?
 Do you expect criminals to use hammers and axes to gain entry, or might you be under attack from handguns or even assault rifles?

 Step 3: Select Panic Room Windows and Walls

-- Construct the room’s walls out of materials that can withstand force entry and firearms.
+- Construct the panic room’s walls out of materials that can withstand force entry and firearms.
 If you are retrofitting an existing home, it may be hard to construct concrete walls.
 This is no problem; there are great retrofit options.
 We offer ballistic panels made out of fiberglass or Kevlar.